harshalchavan7/Optimized-Algorithms/README.md

 Optimized approaches to reverse the bits of an integer.

 ## Linear Search
+Algorithm for searching an element (key) from the array using linear search.

+## Binary Search
-Algorithm for searching an element (key) from the array.
+Algorithm for searching an element (key) from the array using binary search.

+## Bubble Sort
+Algorithm for sorting an array using bubble sort.

+## Merge Sort
+Algorithm for sorting an array using merge sort.

 Feel free to contribute your own optimized algorithms or suggest improvements to existing ones.
 Happy coding!